Short beards are both smart and distinct if you understand exactly how to grow and then style them.

 Things to Consider Before Choosing a Short Beard Style

 As already mentioned, short beard styles are not for everyone.
 On some man’s faces, short beard style won’t look good at all.
+Just like how big best chukka boots don’t look god on short people.

 Important things that determine if you are a good candidate for a short beard are: